in-toto/specification/in-toto-spec.md

 The artifact rules contained in the `"expected_materials"` and `"expected_products"` fields operate in a similar fashion as firewall rules do.
 This means that the first rule that matches a specific artifact in the link metadata will be used to match that artifact.
-Likewise, there is an implicit `ALLOW *` at the end of such fields.
+In addition, there is an implicit `ALLOW *` at the end of such fields.

 ##### 4.3.3.1 MATCH rule behavior